Welcome to Badgers Bridge!

 Where We Are

-Badgers Bridge has two Nursery sites and resides in Postling village, near Hythe and Lympne Village Hall in the village of Lympne near Hythe, in the heart of Kent.
+Badgers Bridge has three Nursery sites and resides in Postling village, near Hythe, Lympne Village Hall in the village of Lympne near Hythe, and Bossingham, Stelling Minnis in the heart of Kent.

 We are lucky enough to be in an area of outstanding beauty.